SuperOfficeDocs/superoffice-docs/docs/license/user-plans.md

 # SuperOffice user plans and subscriptions

 You can choose from 3 stand-alone **solutions** - Sales, Marketing, and Service - based on different roles in your company.
-Within each solution there are tiers - the **Essential** and **Premium** plan.
+Within each solution, there are tiers - the **Essential** and **Premium** plans.
 Find the correct plans to base your application on.

 All solutions can have different add-ons.
 An add-on is a software extension that adds extra features to a program.
 It may extend certain functions within the program's interface, or give the program additional capabilities.